-During the process of evaporation, the energy of the molecules inside the liquid decreases and they slow down.
-They transfer this energy to escaping molecules during the collisions.
+During the process of evaporation, the energy of the molecules inside the

 "The process of escaping of molecules from the surface of a liquid at any temperature is called evaporation"

 Let us determine the reason for faster evaporation of spirit kept under the fan.
 If air is blown over the liquid surface in an open pan or petri dish, the number of molecules returned is reduced to a large extent.
 This is because any molecule escaping from the surface is blown away from the vicinity of the liquid.
 This increases the rate of evaporation.
 This is the reason why the spirit in petri dish, that is kept under ceiling fan evaporates quickly when compared to that kept closed.
 You will notice that clothes dry faster when a wind is blowing.